 Take advantage of the tools that your competitors may not be using and be proactive about shaping your public persona.

 Either pay experienced copywriters to write PR for you or even write it yourself.
 These PR websites then share your news onto reputable news sites, not only gaining brand awareness exposure but valuable backlinks to your website.

 Brand awareness is often overlooked when obtaining new sales or leads.
 Using a combination of appropriate online marketing channels will get your company “out there.”
 An online marketing strategy should be the cornerstone of your company’s brand.

-Once you’ve set your goals, it is crucial to decide which channels you have resources and skills to execute.
-Choosing the right online channels that will compliment others enables a more focused and far reaching impact.
+Once you’ve set your goals, it is crucial to decide which channels you have the resources and skills to execute.
+Choosing the right online channels that will complement others enables a more focused and far-reaching impact.